D1025/TownOfUsModified/README.md

 The Medic is a Crewmate that can give any player a shield that will make them immortal until the Medic dies.\
 A Shielded player cannot be killed by anyone, unless by suicide.\
 If the Medic reports a dead body, they can get a report containing clues to the Killer's identity.\
-A report can contain the name of the killer or the color type (Darker/Lighter)
+A report can contain the color type (Darker/Lighter) of the killer if the body is not too old.
 ### Colors
 - Red - Darker
 - Blue - Darker